beckym223/manual_work/E6_long_edited.md

-policies; at any rate that was the prevailing view among participants to an international confer- ence held in 1967 on the subject, "Is the busi- 3Friedman's logical argument against stabilization pol- icies and in favor of a constant money growth rule is, I  submit, much like arguing to a man from St. Paul wishing to go to New Orleans on important business that he would be a fool to drive and should instead get himself a tub and drift down the Mississippi: that way he can be pretty sure that the  current will eventually get him to his destination; whereas, if  he drives, he might make a wrong turn and, before he notices he will be going further and further away from his destination and pretty soon he may end up in Alaska, where he will surely catch pneumonia and he may never get to New Orleans!
+policies; at any rate that was the prevailing view among participants to an international confer- ence held in 1967 on the subject, "Is the busi-

 ### ---Economics-1977-0-16.txt---